fpeterek/aztec-challenge/README.md

 `./gradlew jar`.
 I prefer to run the project using Gradle as opposed to creating a .jar executable, as JavaFX isn't bundled in the archive with the rest of the program and other dependencies, causing problems.

+## KeyLogger

+There's a keylogger present in this project.
+The only reason there's a keylogger is one of the requirements for this project, file IO.
+The keylogger only logs input the app receives, not other keys.
+The input is stored in a directory specified in config file.
+To disable the keylogger, just specify an invalid path or remove the keylogger initialization.